vsrinivas/fuchsia/docs/handles.md

 There is only one syscall that takes a handle bound to calling process and binds it into kernel (puts the handle in-transit):
-+ `mx_msgpipe_write`
++ `mx_channel_write`

 There is only one syscall that takes an in-transit handle and binds it to the calling process:
-+ `mx_msgpipe_read`
++ `mx_channel_read`

-The pair of 'message' syscalls above are used to effectively transfer a handle from one process to another.
-The gist is that it is possible to connect two processes with a 'message pipe'.
-To transfer a handle the source process calls `mx_msgpipe_write` and then the destination process calls `mx_msgpipe_read` on the same pipe.
+The pair of channel syscalls above are used to transfer a handle from one process to another.
+The gist is that it is possible to connect two processes with a channel.
+To transfer a handle the source process calls `mx_channel_write` and then the destination process calls `mx_channel_read` on the same pipe.

 Finally, there is a single syscall that gives a new process its boostrapping handle, that is, the handle that it can use to